 There's no point in denying it any longer.
-The evidence is all there on the top and middle shelves of my refridgerator: I'm a hipster.
+The evidence is all there on the top and middle shelves of my refrigerator: I'm a hipster.
 If you should have the misfortune to open my fridge, you'll see them there as clear as day.
 Various containers in glass or plastic with a makeshift label.
-Not only am … Continue reading I Have A Confession
+Not only am … Continue reading Strawberry Vinegar Shrub

-According to Word Reference, the word "uffa" means "what a bore" but when accompanied by a shrug of the shoulders, maybe a pair of eyes darting up to the heavens, a helluva lot is conveyed in those two short syllables.
-It can signify a whole range of emotions from boredom to dejection but also desperation. … Continue reading “Uffa”
+According to Word Reference, the Italian word "uffa" means "what a bore!"
+But, as you most probably already know, Italians have their own body language too and when uffa is accompanied by a shrug of the shoulders, maybe a pair of eyes darting up to the heavens, a helluva lot more can be conveyed in those two … Continue reading “Uffa” – essential vocabulary when renovating in Italy

 The wonderful thing about Veneziana flooring is that it's made to order.
 Each one is completely unique and you can choose the exact composition of the stones.
 In our case, we went for an off-white base with red gems from China, dark green stones from Portugal, and a little bit of mother of pearl (but that's the most expensive) and some caramel coloured stones to break it up.